A quiet but significant change has been happening on the internet for the last year.

-• “Which is the best hosting?”
+“Which is the best hosting?”

-• “Which accounting software is more sensible?”
+“Which accounting software makes more sense?”

-• “Is there a reliable spare parts website for Ford Focus?”
+“Is there a reliable spare parts website for Ford Focus?”

-• “How to calculate home loan?”
+“How to calculate a home loan?”

 ChatGPT, Gemini, Perplexity, or Copilot provide it.